epiclabs-io/epic-video-player/README.md

 Everyone is welcome to collaborate to this project.

-Just create a new branch from dev with a meaningful name and do a Pull Request to dev.
+Just create a new branch from dev with a meaningful name and do a Pull Request against dev.

 If the fix / feature is related to any open issue please provide a proper link.